 Scientists have tested out doses of 1 to 3 grams per day to see how it might impact joint stiffness, pain, and other related issues.

-The results have been positive .
+The results have been positive, according to the UPMC .

 Related Article: Best Omega 3 Supplements